Protective Action You Can Take Now

 PROTECTIVE ACTION TO PREVENT OR MINIMIZE ELDER ABUSE

 When an elderly person is a victim of domestic violence, the individual should consult New Jersey’s elder abuse and exploitation laws (see page title “NJ laws on Elder Abuse” found in this site).
-This page goes into significant detail on the NJ laws which govern elder abuse and exploitation.
+This page goes into significant detail about NJ laws which govern elder abuse and exploitation.
 It may be possible to obtain a temporary restraining order or domestic violence injunction, or to commence a separate maintenance or divorce proceeding, depending upon the elderly person’s wishes.

 Learn About A Protective Arrangement: A Really Different Type of Quasi-Guardianship Action to Protect an Incapacitated or Vulnerable Person